JaKooLit/Arch-Hyprland/README.md

 - to change the theme, edit ~/.zshrc .
 Look for ZSH_THEME="desired theme"

 ### ✨ TO DO once installation done and dotfiles copied
-- if you opted to install gtk themes, to apply the theme and icon, press the dark/light button (beside the padlock).
-To apply Bibata modern ice cursor, launch nwg-look (GTK Settings) through rofi.
+- ~~if you opted to install gtk themes, to apply the theme and icon, press the dark/light button (beside the padlock).
+To apply Bibata modern ice cursor, launch nwg-look (GTK Settings) through rofi.~~ Hyprland-Dots v2.1.18, initial boot file will attempt to apply GTK themes,cursor, and icons.
+You can tweak more using nwg-look (GTK-Settings) utility

 - SUPER H for HINT or click on the waybar HINT!
 Button
 - Head over to [FAQ](https://github.com/JaKooLit/Hyprland-Dots/wiki/4.-FAQ) and [TIPS](https://github.com/JaKooLit/Hyprland-Dots/wiki/5.-TIPS)